 A native New Yorker, Munroe was raised in Mexico and Japan.
-She completed freshman and sophomore years at Brown University, Providence, RI and received her Bachelor of Arts degree in Japanese Language and Culture from Sophia University, Tokyo.
+She completed freshman and sophomore years at Brown University, Providence, Rhode Island, and received her BA in Japanese language and culture from Sophia University, Tokyo.
 During her college years in Japan, she was a resident lay disciple at Yōtokuin, a subtemple of Daitokuji, a 14th-century Rinzai Zen monastery in Kyoto.

-Returning to New York in 1982, Munroe joined Japan Society, an American organization dedicated to cultural and policy exchange between Japan and the U.S. During her seven-year tenure at Japan Society Gallery, she helped organize exhibitions of contemporary Japanese artists and architects including Tadao Ando, Arata Isozaki, Toyoo Ito, Ushio Shinohara and Hiroshi Sugimoto.
+Returning to New York in 1982, Munroe joined Japan Society, an American organization dedicated to cultural and policy exchange between Japan and the United States.
+During her seven-year tenure at Japan Society Gallery, she helped organize exhibitions of contemporary Japanese artists and architects including Tadao Ando, Arata Isozaki, Toyo Ito, Ushio Shinohara, and Hiroshi Sugimoto.

 In the following years, she was an independent curator working with museums in the United States and Japan, including the Yokohama Museum of Art and the Center for International Contemporary Arts (CICA), New York.
 She organized the first US retrospectives of Asian-born artists Yayoi Kusama (1989) and Liu Dan (1993), and her 1994 survey exhibition Japanese Art after 1945: Scream Against the Sky launched the academic and curatorial field of postwar Japanese art history in the United States.